Jocelynshujing/SupplementaryMaterial-TCL-cold-MHW-drivers/initial_results.md

 Our previous work indicates there are 7 common vertical types of large-scale MHWs in the global ocean and the tropical Pacific ocean appears to be hotspots for thermocline type with cold surface (negative sst anomaly).
 <img width="3875" height="2926" alt="GlobDist_MHW_byclusters_Dominant (1)" src="https://github.com/user-attachments/assets/00732c06-49db-4334-b21c-03629f23860a" />
 ## Hypothesis
 Our hypothesis is these thermocline MHWs in the tropical ocean are dominated by a thermocline deepening linked to local wind-driven downwelling, planetary waves, as well as ocean warm-core eddies.
-And their cold surface is linked to co-occurrence of enhanced surface heat loss driven by increased wind.
+These MHWs have a preference of cold surface, which is linked to co-occurrence of enhanced surface heat loss driven by increased wind.
 ## Planned Analysis
 Driven by the hypothesis, we conduct the following analysis to test whether it is right or not.

-1) We first identify all extreme warm temperature profiles over tropical ocean using daily ocean temperature (1 degree resolution) from BRAN2020 reanalysis dataset (1993.1.1-2022.12.31) and then make cluster for their severity index profiles.
+1) We first identify all extreme severity profiles over tropical ocean using daily ocean temperature (1 degree resolution) from BRAN2020 reanalysis dataset (1993.1.1-2022.12.31) and then do clustering.
-   - 1/ We calculate severity index (S) over all grid cells and at all depth levels in tropical ocean.
+   - 1/ I calculate severity index (S) over all grid cells and at all depth levels in tropical Pacific.
-   - 2/ We pick up the profiles when S>1 at any depth and last over 5 days.
-Analogy to Hobday et al 2016 MHW definition.
-We can also test S>2 to look more extreme MHWs or S > 1 but last over 10 or 20 days to look longer MHWs.
-See how the threshold affects the results.
+   - 2/ I pick up the profiles when S>2 at any depth and last over 15 days (first quick test).
    * S > 2 means daily temperature is far over 90th climatological temperature on that given day by over 90th percentile difference to climatological mean.
 S > 2 here is analogous to the temperature threshold for MHW category II strong (Hobday et al. 2018).
+   * Small severity threshold and short duration gives more MHW profiles on each grid cell.
+See how the threshold affects the results.
    - 3/ Then rescaled severity profile along depths and do clustering.

 2) Once we get clusters, check if there is thermocline type with cold surface or warm surface.
-Then exmine their spatial distributions. -> see if they are similar to our previous findings for large-scale MHWs.
+Then exmine their spatial distributions. -> see if they are similar to our previous monthly MHW results.
 If different, why?

-3) For each types profiles,  split to onset and decay phrases.
+3) Spot out the thermocline-cold type MHWs, split to onset and decay phrases.
-   * correlation between aomalous local Ekman pumping, and anomalous local temperature tendency over depths or anomalous thermocline depth changes -> check wind effect on thermocline
+   * check Ekman pumping effect on subsurface temperature & thermocline depth: correlation between aomalous local Ekman pumping, and anomalous local temperature tendency over depths or anomalous thermocline depth changes
-   * correlation between anomalous surface heat flux components and sea surface temperature anomaly -> check heat flux effect on surface
+   * check heat flux effect on surface temperaure: correlation between anomalous surface heat flux components and sea surface temperature anomaly
-   * correlation between sea surface height anomaly and thermocline depth anomaly.
-Examine the spatial-temporal patterns of sea surface height to see if it is related to planetary waves?
+   * check planetary waves/eddies effect on subsurface temperature & thermocline depth: correlation between sea surface height anomaly and thermocline depth anomaly.
+   * Examine the spatial-temporal patterns of sea surface height to see if it is related to planetary waves?
 Can the sea surface height anomaly related to eddies?
-Need to check eddy track from AVISO dataset (https://www.aviso.altimetry.fr/en/data/products/value-added-products/global-mesoscale-eddy-trajectory-product.html).
+Check eddy track from AVISO dataset? (https://www.aviso.altimetry.fr/en/data/products/value-added-products/global-mesoscale-eddy-trajectory-product.html).

 ## Data
 ### BRAN2020 DATA